-Name: Position:
+Na me: Position:

-Da te: Current Number of Units:
+Dat te: Current Number of Units:

-rein mu rec for imbursement for each semester will be made with mbursement forma and official grade reports or trast be submitted within 60 calendar days of semest eipts for tuition, fees, and books, and a course syll the class.
-Payments will be made within 60 calendar tuments, not to exceed \$500 per semester/quarter to er completion, and must include original abus declaring which books were required adar days of presentation of all required
+rein mu rec for Reimbursement for each semester will be made with the submission of a career ladder reimbursement forma and official grade reports or transcripts.
+Requests for reimbursements must be submitted within 60 calendar days of semester completion, and must include original receipts for tuition, fees, and books, and a course syllabus declaring which books were required for the class.
+Payments will be made within 60 calendar days of presentation of all required documents, not to exceed \$500 per semester/quarter for a maximum of \$1500 per year.

 1. Class Title:

 Description:

+······

 Location: Units:

-2 Class Title:
+2. Class Title:

 Description:

 Location: Units:

 3. Class Title:

 Description:

 Location: Units:

-A : minimum of 9 semester or 12 quarter units must be e taken each semester/quarter.
+A minimum of 9 semester or 12 quarter units must be taken each semester/quarter.

-As sistant Superintendent, Personnel Services Supervisor